Swiftie Fandom

 “You Forgive, You Forget, But You Never Let It Go” In “Bad Blood”

 Swift sings the OG version of “Bad Blood” on The Eras Tour, but Swifties have been providing one of Kendrick Lamar’s lines from the remixed music video version as a fan chant.
 It’s when Lamar says, “You forgive, you forget, but you never let it go.”
-It really looks like the remix will be on 1989 (Taylor’s Version) after Lamar was spotted leaving Swift’s party at Electric Lady Studios in NYC, so it’s good to know this chant not just for the concert, but also for when the re-recorded album drops.
+Since Swift released the remix with Lamar for 1989 (Taylor’s Version), you know she loves it, too.

 Lyrics: “Band-Aids don't fix bullet holes / You say sorry just for show / If you live like that, you live with ghosts”